ASUS-AICS/LibMultiLabel/README.md

 ```
 pip3 install -Ur requirements_parameter_search.txt
 ```
 We provide a program `search_params.py` to demonstrate how to run LibMultiLabel with Ray Tune.
-An example to run it as follows.
+An example is as follows.
 ```
 python search_params.py  --config example_config/MIMIC-50/caml_tune.yml
                          --search_alg random